Is Napisan a Safe Toilet Chemical? updated June 2019

 Those known to be safe include Bio-Pack, Odour-B-Gone, Aqua Kem Green and Aqua Kem Rinse (but not necessarily related products), and BioMagic.
 Their makers claim Envir-Chem, Reliance Bio-Blue, Century Blue Clean N Fresh, and Chempace bioFORCE to be safe.

-The major ecological risk is formaldehyde.
+There are two major risks, the foremost formaldehyde.
 The US Department of Toxic Substances Control states:

 ‘Chemical toilet additives include chemicals that are known to cause septic tank failures by killing the bacteria essential to the treatment process in the septic tank.
 Formaldehyde can thus cause these to die in holding tanks as it controls odour by killing bacteria.
 When a septic system fails, sewage waste does not break down.
 It can cause an increased risk to people in contact with raw sewage.’